PiCAT Practice Test 2024 Study Guide (UPDATED)

 Test Language English

-Score Validity 5 years
+Score Validity Five years

 You should be well-rested when you take the test.
-You should also try your best on the test, and take the test in a quiet place without interruptions.
+You should also try your best on the test and take the test in a quiet place without interruptions.
 You should try to finish the test without stopping.
 It takes most people about two hours or less to complete all parts of the test.

 Exam Content